xmonad/xmonad/TUTORIAL.md

 ```

 First, we set the font to use for the bar, as well as the colors.
 The
-position options are documented well on the [xmobar home page] or,
+position options are documented well in xmobar's [quick-start.org].
+The
-alternatively, in the [quick-start.org] on GitHub.
-The particular
+particular option of `TopW L 90` says to put the bar in the upper left
-option of `TopW L 90` says to put the bar in the upper left of the
+of the screen, and make it consume 90% of the width of the screen (we
-screen, and make it consume 90% of the width of the screen (we need to
+need to leave a little bit of space for `trayer-srg`).
+If you're up for
-leave a little bit of space for `trayer-srg`).
-If you're up for it—and
+it—and this really requires more shell-scripting than Haskell
-this really requires more shell-scripting than Haskell knowledge—you can
+knowledge—you can also try to seamlessly embed trayer into xmobar by
-also try to seamlessly embed trayer into xmobar by using
+using [trayer-padding-icon.sh] and following the advice given in that
-[trayer-padding-icon.sh] and following the advice given in that thread.
+thread.

 In the commands list you, well, define commands.
 Commands are the
 pieces that generate the content to be displayed in your bar.
 These